didlie-dev/layr-project/index.md

 device reduces the risk of tampering.

-Symmetric encryption is a particular class of encryption algorithms where the same key used to encrypt data can be used to decrypt that data.
+Symmetric encryption is a particular class of encryption algorithms where the same key used to encrypt some data is be used to decrypt the same data.

 <figure>
   <center>